zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The script for this episode was written by someone who wou ld never hurt your feelings, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than ks for listening.
-Come back and listen to us next time on ESL Podcast.

 English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
 Copyright 2009, by the Cen ter for Educational Development.